crowdsourcing-class/crowdsourcing-class.github.io/project.md

 ### Inspiration from others

 [Jeffery Bigham](http://www.cs.cmu.edu/~jbigham/) runs a class at CMU.
 [You can check out his list of suggested final project topics.](http://www.programthecrowd.com/finalproject)

+[Open Data Philly](http://opendataphilly.org) has cool data about things in Philly.